 Baptist Church in Singapore in 1997

 Naming and Blessing Ben at Jervis Bay Baptist Church in 2011

-I served the Anglican Church in Australia as Archdeacon of North Canberra from 2012 to 2015.
+A very happy chapter in ministry, serving the Anglican Church in Australia as Archdeacon of North Canberra.
 This is me and the family as I was collated, The Venerable Paul Wallis, by Bishop Stuart Robinson at Goulburn Cathedral in February 2013.
-Don’t think Evie looks too impressed with the paparazzi attention though!
+I don’t think Evie looks too impressed with the paparazzi attention though!

-Caleb and Daddy after lunch one day – August 2016
+Caleb and Daddy after lunch at a Yarra Valley winery one day in August 2016

-Caleb and Mummy at lunch one day – August 2016
+Caleb and Mummy at lunch that same day!

 While working with the London Diocese I enjoyed the slightly surreal experience of serving on a real diocesan committee chaired by a fictitious vicar – or was it vice versa?!
 (Frank Williams of Dad’s Army)

-Leading 100 teaching and ancillary staff on retreat in 2004.
 Few things are scarier than teaching a room full of teachers!!
+Here I am, leading a hundred teaching and ancillary staff on retreat in 2004.
 Paul with Principal, Carl Palmer.

 St Pancras Old Church on the Fleet River – where I was first ordained in 1990